uyuni-project/uyuni/susemanager-utils/testing/docker/README.md

 It is recommended to use [semantic versioning](http://semver.org/) when dealing with tag versions.

-For example, let's assume `uyuni-master-pgsql:1.0.0` already exists.
+For example, let's assume `suma-4.0-pgsql:1.0.0` already exists.
 Suppose you updated the `Dockerfile` to add a missing package to this image.

-After the `docker build` process is done the `uyuni-master-pgsql` image is going to be the new Docker image including your package.
+After the `docker build` process is done the `suma-4.0-pgsql` image is going to be the new Docker image including your package.
 Now you have to make sure the image can be referenced by an explicit version:

-`docker tag uyuni-master-pgsql:latest uyuni-master-pgsql:1.0.1`
+`docker tag suma-4.0-pgsql:latest suma-4.0-pgsql:1.0.1`

 Note well: `latest` could have been omitted; it has been written just to make things more explicit.